kushkp/Shuttr/README.md

 ### Bonus Features (TBD)
-- [ ] Drag and drop file for photo upload
+- [x] Drag and drop file for photo upload
+- [ ] 3D image hover effects
 - [ ] "Like" button for photos
 - [ ] Toggle Heat map of photo location
 - [ ] Checkboxes for changing photo albums